Jimmie Martinez

 Kirkus Review

-“Jimmie’s novels capture the essence of life in the 50s and 60s in Cajun, Louisiana.”
+"Jimmie's novels capture the essence of life in the 50s and 60s in Cajun, Louisiana"

 Governor Edwin Edwards, The First Cajun Louisiana Governor.

-Buy the softcover or eBook on Amazon:
+Preorder the eBook on Amazon: